Joseph is an IT nerd who is a long-time fan of the Dark Souls franchise.

 I would recommend using the souls you collect from completed encounters to draw from the treasure deck first before leveling up.
 That way you don't level up Intelligence and Faith, for example, and then get a really good weapon you want to use that requires Strength and Dexterity.

-Hopefully this has helped give you a better idea on whether or not playing the Warrior starting class is right for you or not.
+Hopefully this has helped give you a better idea on whether or not playing the Sorcerer starting character is right for you or not.
 Feel free to comment below if I have missed something, or if you have found an even better gear combination than the ones I have listed above!